 Tier-III colleges are the most unpredictable, the highest salary package one can get can be around 6-7+ Lakhs and in worst case scenarios, there is no guarantee for placements.
 This is the reality for all specialization in Tier-III colleges.
 It is advisable to not join these colleges unless there is no other option left.
 If a drop can be taken, do join a Tier-I college for better future opportunities.

-This specialization is for those who are interested in learning consumer behavior, market behavior, how advertising works, and various marketing aspects which revolve around the sale of a product/service.
+This specialization is for those who are interested in learning consumer behaviour, market behaviour, how advertising works, and various marketing aspects which revolve around the sale of a product/service.

 Job profiles: Marketing manager, product manager, media planner, brand manager, digital marketing head/manager, sales manager, market research analyst, corporate sales manager.